BoulghobraYounes/RIC/README.md

 # RIC
-This repository is destinated for RIC practical assignments
+This repository is destined for RIC practical assignments